flatironinstitute/CaImAn/CONTRIBUTING.md

 <img src="docs/img/gitflow.jpg">

 When you are working on a git repository, you are always working on a *branch*, and each branch has a name.
-Some branches are special, `main`, which contains the stable version of the software for general release.
-Different feature branches, which will have names like `fix_plotting_bug` are usually short-lived and what individual contributors like you will work on.

-To keep a buffer between the main branch and individiaul feature branches, there is a second persistent branch, a development branch called `dev`.
+Some branches are special and persist for a long time,  like `main`, which contains the stable version of the software for general release.
+The different feature branches, which will have names like `fix_plotting_bug`, are usually short-lived and what individual contributors like you will work on.
+To keep a buffer between the main branch and individual feature branches, there is a second special persistent branch, a development branch called `dev`.
 This the branch that contributors actively push their changes to, and is the one with all the newest developments.

 The workflow for contributing to Caiman is roughly illustrated by the numbers in the above diagram:
 1) Create a feature branch from `dev`.